Gregory Allen Howard: Career

 In 2004, Howard worked on the script for a film project with Morgan Freeman based on the 761st Tank Battalion, the first black armored unit to see combat in World War II.
-Howard also wrote a screenplay called Factor X, which Ridley Scott was attached to produce in 2006.
+Howard also wrote a screenplay called Factor X, which Ridley Scott was attached to produce, and possibly direct, in 2006.

 In 2014, Howard completed the screenplay of a movie about the Soviet Airwomen of the Great Patriotic War called Night Witches and financed by the grandson of Boris Yeltsin.
-He co-wrote and co-produced the 2019 Harriet Tubman biographical film film Harriet, for which he also received a "story by" credit.
+He co-wrote and co-produced the 2019 Harriet Tubman biographical film Harriet, for which he also received a "story by" credit.

 On November 12, 2019, Howard's Black Panther Party script Power to the People was acquired by Paramount Pictures with George Tillman Jr. in talks to direct and Ben Affleck producing.

+In 2020, Gregory Allen Howard was nominated for an NAACP Image Award for Outstanding Writing in a Motion Picture over his screenplay for the Hollywood biopic film Harriet, based on the life and legacy of Harriet “The Black Moses” Tubman, famed conductor of The Underground Railroad.
+In the weeks leading to the November 1st, 2019 US movie release of Harriet, Mr. Howard engaged several press interviews with mentions of racial inequality in Hollywood.
+In a well documented 2019 interview with journalist Alissa Wilkinson, during which time he noted Harriet Tubman as “the underdog of underdogs," Howard, a staunch historian, revealed Harriet the film was 25-years in-the-making.
+With reference made to the Oscars So White movement, Howard alluded to the change that he said had to happen before Hollywood was ready for film production of his Harriet screenplay.
+“Listen, I wrote this.
+It’s my Valentine to black girls,”Howard noted.
+“If it inspires some black girls that they can do something amazing, then I’ve done my job.”

 Death

 Howard died from heart failure in Miami on January 27, 2023, one day shy of his 71st birthday.